|

 · Obtains forklift manufacturers approval to use an attachment with a specific forklift.

-· Provides oversight of forklift attachment adequacy, annual inspection and operator training.
+· Provides oversight of forklift attachment adequacy, safe use, annual inspection and operator training.

-Jefferson Lab maintains several types of forklift attachments:
+Jefferson Lab maintains several types of forklift attachments for use by forklift operator after completing SAF 502B Forklift Attachment Training:

-· Jib Booms are available for use with certain forklifts as authorized by the manufacturer.
+· Jib Booms Available for use with certain forklifts as authorized by the manufacturer.
 Additional training is required for use.
-Contact the MHER to discuss boom capacities during lift planning.
+Contact the MHM to discuss boom capacities during lift planning.

-· Drum Lifter available for use on one forklift.
+· Drum Lifter Available for use on one forklift.
 Additional training is also required for its use.
-Contact the MHER for authorization requirements.
+Contact the MHM for authorization requirements.

 o Vestil Mfg.
 Corp.
 Eagle-Beak Drum Lifter